Can You Use a Leaf Blower To Dry Your Car?

 When drying with a leaf blower, try not to blow directly on areas where there might be dust particles (like under your car) since they could get blown onto wet surfaces and cause scratches when they dry out later on.

-4. Finish Up
+Step 3: Finish Up

-When you are finished drying your vehicle, unplug the leaf blower, take an air filter out, thoroughly clean it and then store your leaf blower in a safe place where it cannot accidentally get dirty, knocked over, or damaged.
+When you are finished drying your vehicle, unplug the leaf blower, take an air filter out, thoroughly clean it, and then store your leaf blower in a safe place where it cannot accidentally get dirty, knocked over, or damaged.

 What’s The Best Way To Dry The Car?